KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher.md

 * **Rights holders, publishers and collective rights organizations** – to assess whether there should be reasons for serious concern about large-scale copyright violations by the Wikimedia community (*spoiler: our findings suggest there is little to no cause for such concern*).

-## Copyrights templates in Wikimedia Commons
+## H2 kopje- Copyrights templates in Wikimedia Commons

 [Wikimedia Commons](https://commons.wikimedia.org/) is one of the largest open-access media repositories in the world, used daily by Wikipedia and countless other businesses and projects.
 To protect the open and reusable nature of its content, strict legal rules must be followed for files that are uploaded to Commons: